aptech/docs/docs/CR-rndKMi.rst

 Purpose
 ----------------

-Returns a matrix of random integers, :math:`0 ≤ y < 2_32`, and the state of the random number generator.
+Returns a matrix of random integers, :math:`0 ≤ y < 2^{32}-1`, and the state of the random number generator.

-..
-DANGER:: fix equations

 Format
 ----------------